Something-Host/community-tutorials/CONTRIBUTING.md

 1. Firstly create a new fork of this repo.

-2. To create a new page, go under the `pages` folder and find the category you would like.
+2. To create a new page, go under the `pages` folder, choose the language and then find the category you would like.
 If the category does not exist, you may create one.
 Categories must be ONE WORD.
 Example "vps" or "dns".
 Create a new file with the name of the final path for the page and add the `.md` extension at the end of it.
-Example if we want the path to be `/pages/communications/super-awesome-guide` we will go into the **pages** folder, create the **communications** folder and name the file **super-awesome-guide.md**
+Example if we want the path to be `/pages/en/communications/super-awesome-guide` we will go into the **pages** folder, create the **communications** folder and name the file **super-awesome-guide.md**

 Inside this file, copy paste this template and edit as required:
 ```md